Monash-BoSL/BoSL-nano/README.md

 # micro-BoSL
-I micro version of the BoSL board
+A micro version of the BoSL board